 Where you’re designing an e-commerce website or any other elaborate website, you’ll need to set a blog page where all your posts on the websites will be displayed.

-For some templates, without setting a blog page, you may it get to enjoy the full functionality of the theme.
+For some templates, without setting a blog page separately from the home page, you may not get to enjoy the full functionality of the theme.

 With this, a reader or potential client can read about your website and get answers to some important questions on the spot, without having to bother you.

-There are consequences for such infringements, including hefty fines.
+There are consequences for such infringements, including hefty fines in most European countries.

 Before launching your website, you’ll want to create content including blog posts, pictures, videos or podcasts (anyone you choose) then post it on your website.

 After setting up your website, test running and ensuring that everything is in order, it’s now time to launch your website.